LIYANMUBARAK/ITHENA-Dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

-## Development server
+1.Run 'npm install -force' to install the dependencies.

-Run `ng serve` for a dev server.
+2.Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding